Joel Stave: College career

-Stave left Wisconsin as the school's all-time winningest quarterback with a 31–10 record as a starter.
-His .756 win percentage ranks No. 3 among Wisconsin quarterbacks.
-In his career with the Badgers, he started 41 games (third-most by a quarterback in school history) and went 22–6 (.786) as a starter against Big Ten opponents, setting school records for wins and winning percentage in conference games.
-He threw for 7,635 yards and 48 touchdowns, ranking second in school history in both categories.
-He also finished his career ranked No. 2 in passing attempts (1,031) and completions (613) and No. 4 in completion percentage (59.5%).
-He threw for over 200 yards in a game 18 times, the most in school history and became the first quarterback in school history to post a 4–0 record against an opponent, doing so against Purdue, Illinois and Minnesota.
+Stave left Wisconsin as the school's all-time winningest quarterback with a 31–10 record as a starter, and his .756 win percentage ranks No. 3 among Wisconsin quarterbacks.
+In his career with the Badgers, he started 41 games (third-most by a quarterback in school history), and went 22–6 (.786) as a starter against Big Ten opponents, setting school records for wins and winning percentage in conference games.
+He threw for 7,635 yards and 48 touchdowns, ranking second in school history in both categories, also finishing his career ranked No. 2 in passing attempts (1,031) and completions (613) and No. 4 in completion percentage (59.5%).
+He threw for over 200 yards in a game 18 times, the most in school history and became the first quarterback in school history with a 4–0 record against an opponent, doing so against Purdue, Illinois and Minnesota.
 Stave finished his career with a 23–21 win in the Holiday Bowl vs USC and was named offensive MVP of the Holiday Bowl.

 In 2011, Stave enrolled in spring semester and took part in spring practice.

 On September 15, Stave made his Badgers debut against Utah State.
 Stave made his first career start on September 22 against UTEP and became the first Wisconsin freshman quarterback to start since Jim Sorgi on October 21, 2012.
 He recorded a career-high 254 passing yards on October 6 against Illinois.
 Stave was injured on October 27 against Michigan State missing the rest of the regular season and the 2012 Big Ten Football Championship Game.
 He returned in the 2013 Rose Bowl and attempted one pass in the game.

 Stave recorded his first career rushing touchdown on August 31, 2013, against UMass.
 Established new career highs in completions (24), attempts (29) and touchdown passes (3) against Tennessee Tech on September 7.

 In 2014, Stave passed for 1,350 yards, nine touchdowns, and 10 interceptions in the 2014 season.

 As a senior in 2015, Stave passed for 2,687 yards and 11 touchdowns.
 In winning his final game of his collegiate career Joel Stave was named Holiday Bowl Offensive MVP and captured the title of winningest quarterback in Badgers history with 31 career wins, surpassing Brooks Bollinger's record set in 2002.

 Stave finished his career at Wisconsin as program's all-time leader in wins as a starting quarterback, with 31.
 Stave, a civil engineering major, also finished All-Academic Big Ten four times, breaking a record previously held by Drew Brees.
 He was also given the Big Ten Medal of Honor in 2016.